How to be a second photographer at a wedding

 In the age of social media, I’d recommend joining some wedding photography groups.
 Get to know people, join in.
 Ask questions.
 Start learning from the experienced professionals.
 You’ll soon find that there’s no elitist culture designed to keep people out.
 Just small business owners all trying to provide the best service they can to their customers.

-Once you are a more familiar name then people will be more likely to trust you and give you a chance than a 'blanket' email.
+The old adage “People buy from people” is very apt here.
+Once you are a more familiar name then people will be more likely to trust you and give you a chance than a cold approach.

 So let’s say you are trying to network with others but it’s not working.
 So you want to try and send out email’s to photographer’s in the hope that someone will reply.

 Be mindful in your email about what they will want.
 Free second shooting isn’t that attractive if the person is a total unknown and possible future competition.

 See the next part about throwing your net a bit further out.
 So I’m far more likely to consider someone outside of the area than someone else who wants to be a wedding photographer for example.

 Lastly be polite.
 Always.
 That’s just plain common sense really.

 Look outside your local area.
 A photographer further away may be more inclined to offer you an opportunity since you won’t be their direct competition.
 To the experienced photographer, they risk having you marketing yourself with photographs from the same wedding in a few months time in the same area.
 That doesn’t sound like a great business idea really does it?
 This is potentially confusing to prospective customers who may see both of your work.
 Except you will likely to be cheaper to reflect your ‘new’ status.